How to Ensure HIPAA-Compliant Document Destruction

 Destroy Media Containing PHI

 Healthcare providers now use electronic health records as much as paper records.
-Like paper records, electronic health data should be destroyed in a manner that prevents unauthorized access to PHI.
+To prevent unauthorized access to PHI, electronic health data, like paper records, should be destroyed in a manner.
 Merely deleting files or overwriting PHI stored on hard drives or backup tapes should never be used as a final disposition solution for this information.
 With the right tools, criminals can recover PHI from deleted media and devices.
 Instead, use a hard drive shredding service in which specialized shredders crush your media into tiny pieces, making it impossible to recover PHI.

 Pacific Records Management provides NAID AAA Certified shred services for businesses throughout Fresno, Stockton, Sacramento, Modesto, and Napa and Solano Counties.
 For more information, please contact us by phone or complete the form on this page.